iotaledger/iota-names/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Request a feature for IOTA Names
+name: Request a feature for IOTA-Names
 about: Request a feature
 ---